jf0772256/newMVC/readme.md

 The purpose of this repo is to attempt to simplify the mvc framework that was created earlier.

 Requires:
 PHP 8.2 or greater!
+Composer  - Must run ```composer install``` to install required packages.

-**You will need to include the router, and database with queryBuilder (extracted to their own repo)** and install script will be added that will do the pull, but until then run the following commands::
+**You will need to include the router, and database with queryBuilder (extracted to their own repo)** and install script has been added that will do the pull, but until then run the following commands::

 ```git